davenewt/davenewt.github.io/_posts/2018-01-14-perlin-noise-flow-field.md

 > Perlin noise is a random sequence generator producing a more natural ordered, harmonic succession of numbers compared to the standard random() function.

-In this project, we use it to create a 2D field of vectors, each pointing in a similar, but different, direction:
+In this project, we use it to create a 2D field of vectors, each pointing in a similar, but different, direction as its neighbouring vectors:

 ![Perlin noise 2D field vectors](../assets/images/perlin noise field vectors.png)

 We then sprinkle several thousand particles over the top, and have their velocities affected by the vectors.
-Depending on how we draw them, we can generate some pretty cool stuff.
+Depending on how we draw the particles during animation, we can generate some pretty cool stuff.

+### Examples

+#### White Particles

+{% include video id="251378547" provider="vimeo" %}

+#### Coloured Comets

+{% include video id="251378689" provider="vimeo" %}

+#### White Web

+{% include video id="251378873" provider="vimeo" %}

+#### Coloured Web

+{% include video id="251378968" provider="vimeo" %}

+### Try It!

 Try it out yourself [here.](/p5-perlin-noise/)